mprat/mprat.github.io/_posts/2019-04-18-lasercutter-memes.md

 published: true
 ---

 I recently got trained on the lasercutter at [Artisan's Asylum](http://artisansasylum.com/) and wanted to do a project!
-Thankfully, my friend [Emilie](https://www.emiliejosephs.com/) had just the project.
+Thankfully, my friend [Emilie](https://www.emiliejosephs.com/) had just the thing.

 <!-- more -->